Orlando ‘Doc’ Gooden: 5 Fast Facts You Need to Know

 On his Facebook page, Gooden says that he worked for St. Anthony’s Medical Center and Don Bosco Children’s Center as a Treatment Specialist.
 Speaking to the News Democrat, Gooden said that he did not want to involve his work in the protest.
 The newspaper says that Godden graduated from Cahokia High School in 2001 where he played as a running back in a 10-1.

 Gooden has a bachelor’s degree in recreation and sports management from Indiana State University, according to the News Democrat.
-According to his Facebook page, Gooden also graduation from the University of Missouri-Columbia.
+According to his Facebook page, Gooden also graduated from the University of Missouri-Columbia where he played college ball.

 3. The Team Strives to Teach Attributes Such as ‘Leadership’ & ‘Self-Confidence’